Home » Courses » Higher Education » Access to Higher Education: Diploma in Health Professions

 To succeed, you’ll need to be aged 19 or over, motivated, enthusiastic, able to manage your time effectively and be ready to study.
 You will be part of a group of adult students who are excited about learning and are willing to work hard with other members of the group and participate.

-The Access to Higher Education Diploma in Health Professions includes Biology* (mandatory), and a choice of TWO of the following subjects:
+The Access to Higher Education Diploma in Health Professions includes:

 – Psychology

-In each of your chosen Level 3 subjects, you will take five modules over the year and can expect to study:
+In each of your chosen Level 3 subjects, you will complete a number of subjects over the year and can expect to study:

 All our Diplomas also include:

-– Tutorial sessions.
-In Tutorials we will provide guidance and support for your UCAS application for university, as well as supporting you throughout your year of study.
+– Tutorial sessions: Guidance and support for your UCAS application for university, as well as support throughout your year of study.

 Apply for this course